 pain t.
 The minimum level of sensory stimulation that a person will perceive as being unpleasant, noxious, or intolerable.

 pressure pain t.
 ABBR: PPT.
 The applied mass per area (kg/cm2) that will elicit a complaint of pain in subjects with painful conditions, e.g., fibromyalgia, temperomandibular joint dysfunction, or vulvodynia.

 renal t.
-The concentration at which a substance in the blood normally not ...
+The concentration at which ...